Policy Strategist · Evidence to Action · Global Health & Development

 Gates InstituteJohns Hopkins

-I also write a Substack called Demography Matters, where I try to make the case, one country at a time, that population data is not an abstraction.
-It is the foundation of every policy decision that touches a human life.
+I also write a Substack called Demography Matters, where I make the case, one country at a time, that population data is not an abstraction—it is the foundation of every strategic decision that touches a human life.

 Things I've written & said

-I write about the places where demographic data meets real life: low fertility panic, the politics of counting, and why the numbers we collect shape who gets resources and who doesn't.
+I write about the places where demographic evidence meets policy decisions: low fertility panic, the politics of counting, and why the data we collect determines who gets resources, investment, and attention—and who doesn't.

 Demography Matters